diego-codes/recipes/pastas/fetuccinne-alfredo.md

 6. Actively whisk/mix the butter ½ to 1 tbsp at a time so the butter and the water emulsify (combine into homogenous liquid).
 Wait until the piece of butter is fully incorporated into the sauce before adding the next piece.

-7. Once all of the butter is incorporated into the sauce, add the parmesan cheese in parts, much like you did with the butter, one part at a time.
+7. Once all of the butter is incorporated into the sauce, add the Parmesan cheese in parts, much like you did with the butter, one part at a time.

 8. After incorporating the ingredients for the sauce, add the cooked pasta and toss until the sauce blankets the pasta.